acorn-io/docs/docs/40-databases/01-overview.md

 }
 ```

-a consuming app can then reference the service by name:
+a consuming app can then reference the service by name.
+In this example the service is named `db`, but it could be named something else:

 ```acorn
 services: db: {